The Next Big Think!—a shout out to the future, presented by TCS Co-Innovation Network, powered by TCS Pace™.

 So, when I was doing some background research on you and the company, Daniel, one of the career goals that you had mentioned in your biography is a desire to really make an impact on the world.
 Let me just ask, have you accomplished that?
 And if so, what's your next goal?

 We’re more than 150 people in strength.
 We have technologies spread out across more than six countries at the moment, if you include India, Singapore, Indonesia, USA, Canada, the Middle East, including Saudi and Abu Dhabi.
 This is the spread in a four-year time span.
-We've raised a total of upwards of $16 million so far, and have saved number one, a lot of money for many of these industrial companies who have digitized their roadmaps, but most importantly, have saved several, several lives.
+We've raised a total of, upwards of USD16 million so far; and have saved number one—a lot of money for many of these industrial companies who have digitized their roadmaps—but most importantly, have saved several, several lives.
 And that's been a key driving factor to a lot of the technologies that we built.
-It's life-saving, you're able to prevent failures, prevent HSC violations, prevent explosions far before they happen.
+It's lifesaving, you're able to prevent failures, prevent HSC (Health and Safety Code) violations, prevent explosions far before they happen.

 The second thing is, we want the impact of this genius team that has come together to be felt in every country.
 And as a result, as mentioned, save lives and save money.
 And finally, the vision is to automate facilities completely, right?
 I don't think we’re there.
 I think we have the pieces to get there.
 But it…now, it's a matter of really executing at that level.

 Kevin: Daniel, I must say it's good for the soul to just be around people with enthusiasm, and ambition and vision.
 So, it's just…it's so much fun to be talking to you this morning.
 Another question, this is dear to me because you know I’ve been there, I've sat there.
 Do you feel engineering and entrepreneurship are different skill sets, or similar?
 And, why?